Jack's AutoHotkey E-Book Library

 If You Seek a Wealth of Information about AutoHotkey and How It Works, You Can't Go Wrong with Jack's AutoHotkey E-Book Library.
 See the Benefits!
 Plus, Coming Soon!—More on the Future AutoHotkey Version 2.0 ReleaseI always maintain a number of irons in the fire—all AutoHotkey.
 With three books in the works (two new and one major rewrite), plus regular blogging about AutoHotkey at Jack's AutoHotkey Blog, I find no shortage of things to do.

-For the convenience of AutoHotkey users, I put my AutoHotkey books into convenient bundles:
+For the convenience of AutoHotkey users, I put my AutoHotkey books into library bundles:

 If you don't know which AutoHotkey e-books to get or which reading format is best for you, you can get all the books in all three formats in one Mega Library Bundle.
 This bundle includes each of Jack's nine AutoHotkey books in all three digital formats: EPUB format (iPad, Nook, Kobo, etc.), the MOBI format (Amazon Kindle) and the Adobe PDF format for printing on letter size paper and putting in a notebook for easy review and notetaking when away from your computer or other reading device.